10 Top Things to Do in Kakadu National Park & Hikes Guide

 Kakadu Wildlife + Croc Cruise from Darwin

-Visit the Visitor Centres
+Stop By the Visitor Centres

-Start your Kakadu adventure with a visit to the Bowali Visitor Centre in Jabiru or the Warradjan Cultural Centre in Cooinda.
 These centres offer valuable insights into Kakadu’s flora, fauna, and Aboriginal culture through interactive displays, videos, and exhibits.
 The centres also provide information on ranger-led activities and are a great place to plan your visit and pick up maps, books, and local art.
+Friendly staff can also advise on seasonal road conditions and the best spots to visit based on the time of year.

 The Kakadu Wildlife + Croc Cruise from Darwin stops at the Bowali Visitor Centre and includes a full-day Kakadu tour and Jumping Croc Cruise.